JABurns103/graphology/README.md

 # graphology
 jQuery graph and chart making library

-This project is still undercontstruction
+This project is still under contstruction